Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Introduction

 \section{Introduction}

 Diffusion models have emerged as the dominant paradigm for image generation \citep{ho2020denoising, rombach2022high, chen2024pixart} due to their ability to generate high-fidelity and diverse images.
-Despite their success, they still remain prone to generating hallucinations \citep{aithal2024understanding}; i.e. samples that could never appear in the training set and are outside the support of the theoretical data distribution.
-A typical example in natural images are samples with incorrect anatomy, such as human hands with the incorrect number of fingers.
-Hallucinations are also studied in the context of text-image misalignment \citep{discovering_failures, H1, H2, li2025enhancing}, but these approaches do not address hallucinations as a fundamental issue in diffusion model sampling.
+Despite their success, they still remain prone to generating hallucinations \citep{aithal2024understanding}; i.e., samples that could never appear in the training set and are outside the support of the theoretical data distribution.
+A typical example in natural images are samples with incorrect anatomy, such as human hands with the incorrect number of fingers, or cats with missing body parts (See Figure~\ref{fig:t2i}).
+Hallucinations have mostly been studied in the context of image-text misalignment, where generated images fail to sufficiently represent the information specified in a text prompt \cite{discovering_failures, H1, H2, li2025enhancing, zhao2025mitigating}.
+In this work, we instead study hallucinations as a fundamental issue in the diffusion model's sampling process that can arise even when the generated samples adhere to the given conditioning.

 \citet{aithal2024understanding} attributed hallucinations to mode interpolation, showing that models generate samples that lie between incompatible modes, i.e., regions of high probability density in the data distribution, producing semantically invalid content.
-They trace the mode interpolation issue to the learned score function of the diffusion model being excessively smooth between modes of the data distribution; the true score is significantly sharper in the regions between modes, which means that the required denoising steps in those regions are significantly larger.
-They verify that mode interpolation does not occur when using the closed-form score on a mixture of Gaussians setting.
+They trace the mode interpolation issue to the fact that the learned score function of the model is excessively smooth between modes of the data distribution; the true score function is significantly sharper in the intermediate regions between modes, which means that the size of the required denoising steps in those regions is significantly larger.
+They verify that mode interpolation does not occur when using the true score on a mixture of Gaussians setting.